tailscale/terms-and-conditions/privacy-policy/index.md

 **Tailscale Privacy Policy**

-Effective Date: May 30, 2025
+Effective Date: August 14, 2025

-Tailscale Inc. and its subsidiaries and affiliates ("Tailscale", "we", "our" or "us") allows customers and individuals to directly connect servers, computers, mobile devices, and cloud instances in a simple mesh VPN network, in which every connection is encrypted.
+Tailscale (as defined in our Terms of Service or MSA, as applicable to you, "Tailscale", "we", "our" or "us") allows customers and individuals to directly connect servers, computers, mobile devices, and cloud instances in a simple mesh VPN network, in which every connection is encrypted.